Jackjenniff/Jackjenniff/README.md

 - 👋 Hi, I’m @Jackjenniff
 - 👀 I’m interested in ...so called white hat hacking
-- 🌱 I’m currently trying to learn
+- 🌱 I’m currently working hard to
-- 💞️
-- 📫
+- 📫 create repository

 <!---
 Jackjenniff/Jackjenniff is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.